Ben: And What is Your Reaction To The Small Space

 Inspired by the photography of Irving Penn’s “Salvador Dalí” and “Georgia O’Keeffe”

-It was August of 2018, CognEYEzant had just begun.
-And I was collecting photographs of people’s eyes, strangers and friends and new acquaintances.
+It was August of 2018, CognEYEzant:365 had just begun.
+And I was collecting photographs of people’s eyes, strangers, friends, and new acquaintances.
 While swimming around an old raft in a small lake, Ben Kostrzewa and I connected through his family, who are my neighbors—really fantastic neighbors.
-He was just back in the US after a trip through Asia and he was in the midst of a photography project.
-And in a dimly lit screened in porch in the middle of the woods, by the small lake with the old raft, we swapped portraits.
+He was just back in the US after a trip through Asia and was in the midst of a photography project.
+And in a dimly lit screened-in porch in the middle of the woods, by the small lake with the old raft, we swapped portraits.

-Whenever I drew someone for CognEYEzant, I would ask each person who their favorite artist was, for inspiration and to learn a little bit about the person.
-Ben shared that his inspiration was photographer Irving Penn, particularly Penn’s “Corner Portraits”, the subjects reacting to being in a small corner.
-Penn said of the portraits,
+Whenever I drew someone for CognEYEzant:365, I would ask each person who their favorite artist was for inspiration and to learn a little bit about the person.
+Ben shared that his inspiration was photographer Irving Penn, particularly Penn’s “Corner Portraits,” the subjects reacting to being in a small corner.
+Penn said of the portraits:

 “Sometime in 1948 I began photographing portraits in a small corner space […] A very rich series of pictures resulted.
 This confinement, surprisingly, seemed to comfort people, soothing them.
 The walls were a surface to lean on or push against.”